johnypark/Essential-Math-for-ML/Chap4-Tree-basedMethods/README.md

 Keywords

-    Bootstrap (ss8.4, ESL)
+    Bootstrap (ss8.4, ESL) - 264p.

-      - Take a random sample of training data, without duplication, and do that for many times.
+      - Take a random sample of training data, with duplication, and do that for many times.
+      - EX) draw B datasets each of size N with replacement from training data, pair of X and Y. zi=(xi,yi).
+To each bootstrap datset Z* we fit cubic spline. get 95% pointwise confidence band for each point and plot them.
       - way of asesing accuracy (uncertainty) of a paramtere estimate or prediciton
       - can used to improve the estimate or prediction itself.
-      - Bootstrap mean is approximate of posterior average.
+      - Bootstrap mean is approximate of posterior average - connection between bootstrap, least square, maximum likelihood, bayesian models.
+"Poor man's" Bayes posterior.

     Bagging: Bootstrap aggregation.